livewire/livewire/docs/actions.md

 ## Security Concerns

-Remember that any public method in your Livewire component can be called from the client-side.
-Even without something like `wire:click`  associated with it, users can still trigger it from the browser's DevTools.
+Remember that any public method in your Livewire component can be called from the client-side, Even without an associated `wire:click` handler that invokes it.
+In these scenarios, users can still trigger the action from the browser's DevTools.

 Below are three examples of easy-to-miss vulnerabilities in Livewire components.
 Each will show the vulnerable component first and the secure component after.
-As an exercise, try spotting the vulnerabilities in the first, before viewing the solution after.
+As an exercise, try spotting the vulnerabilities in the first example before viewing the solution.

-If you are having difficulty spotting the vulnerabilities and that makes you concerned about your ability to keep your own apps secure, remember all these vulnerabilities apply to standard web applications that use requests and controllers.
+If you are having difficulty spotting the vulnerabilities and that makes you concerned about your ability to keep your own applications secure, remember all these vulnerabilities apply to standard web applications that use requests and controllers.
 If you use a component method as a proxy for a controller method, and its parameters as a proxy for request input, you should be able to apply your existing application security knowledge to your Livewire code.

 ### Always authorize action parameters

-Just like controller request input, it's imperative to authorize action parameters as users can pass any parameters they want.
+Just like controller request input, it's imperative to authorize action parameters since they are arbitrary user input.

-The following is a `ShowPosts` component where users can view all their posts on one page.
-They can delete any post they'd like using one of the post's "Delete" button.
+Below is a `ShowPosts` component where users can view all their posts on one page.
+They can delete any post they like using one of the post's "Delete" buttons.

 Here is a vulnerable version of component: